oscarvantol/oscarvantol.github.io/blog-azure-front-door-service.md

 [< back](index)

-<sub>blogged: 2019.09.25</sub>
+<sub>blogged: 2019.09.30</sub>

 # Orchestrating your incoming traffic like the big boys

 Creating a large application and exposing it to the web has a lot of challenges.
-You will have to think about performance, security, reliability.
-You are probably not Netflix but you might have an application that consists out of multiple smaller apps and services.
-Also you might have your users located in multiple parts of the world.
+You will have to think about performance, security, reliability. **You are probably not Netflix** but you might have an application that:
+- composed out of different (micro)services
+- highly available and fast from anywhere on the globe
+- needs specific routing rules for something (a-b testing?)

 ## Azure Front Door Service

-There are a lot of different solutions targeting a routing puzzle like this, but in this blog we will dive into the capabilities of "Azure Front Door Service" (from here FDS because I'm lazy).
-FDS is a global service takes care of routing and monitoring your HTTP traffic.
+There are a lot of different solutions that might solve your routing puzzle, but in this blog we will dive into the capabilities of "Azure Front Door Service" (from here FDS because I'm lazy).

+FDS is a **global** service takes care of routing and monitoring your HTTP traffic.
 FDS is a nice name because it is a service that provides an entry point for your web application.
 It actually provides you multiple entry points, they are located all over the world and from the nearest 'point of presence' the route to your app will be determined by FDS.

 ![alt text](https://oscarvantol.nl/assets/blog-afd/monsters.jpg "Monsters Inc")

+The best way of exploring new stuff for me is diving straight in.
+For most Azure services it is really easy and low-cost to try something out and deleting it afterwards.
+For this blog I did just that and created an FDS and while making some screenshots along the way.

 ## Setting up FDS